Usher Syndrome

 What are the symptoms of Usher syndrome?

-Symptoms vary in their severity and when they begin, depending on the type of Usher syndrome.
+Symptoms vary and develop over time depending on the type of Usher syndrome.
 Common symptoms include:

 • Vision loss: Children with Usher syndrome experience vision loss due to a condition called retinitis pigmentosa (RP).
-RP causes the retina (the lens in the back of the eye) to deteriorate.
-The first sign of retinitis pigmentosa is difficulty seeing in low light (also called “night blindness”).
-As the condition gets worse, peripheral (side) vision disappears.
-Eventually, RP can lead to blindness.
+The first sign of retinitis pigmentosa is difficulty seeing in low light (night blindness).
+As the condition gets worse, they develop tunnel vision (peripheral, or side, vision loss).
+Retinitis pigmentosa may lead to blindness.

 What are the complications of Usher syndrome?